alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Solution.md

 Danny started by recruiting “runners” to deliver fresh pizza from Pizza Runner Headquarters (otherwise known as Danny’s house) and also maxed out his credit card to pay freelance developers to build a mobile app to accept orders from customers.

+Before you start writing your SQL queries however - you might want to investigate the data, you may want to do something with some of those null values and data types in the customer_orders and runner_orders tables!

 Full description: [Case Study #2 - Pizza Runner ](https://8weeksqlchallenge.com/case-study-2/)